 8. Jane Doe

-It’s about a woman (Jane) who is a sociopath and has a personality disorder.
+This is about a woman (Jane) who is a sociopath and has a personality disorder.
 Her best friend has died or rather committed suicide after the breakup with a terrible boyfriend who treated her so badly.
-So Jane decides to change her identity and meet this man and ruin his life.
-It’s the story that is a bit larger than life, and you have to suspend your disbelief.
+So Jane decides to change her identity, meet this man, and ruin his life.
+It’s a story that is a bit larger than life, and you must suspend your disbelief.

 Author: Victoria Helen Stone